 Concentric Zone Model (also known as Burgess Model) is an attempt to understand spatial arrangement and settlement patterns.
 Urban areas have been an area of research for a few decades now.
-The way people live, interact and behave has always been an interesting topic.
+The way people live, the location where urban structure comes up, how people interact and behave has always been an interesting topic.
 With the increase in urban population over time and the increase in urban development, we humans have inhabited almost all parts of Earth.
 Humans live in desert areas, flood plains, tropical areas, cold areas and just anywhere they are determined to.
 This has been possible with the increasing technology advancement and the power to control & regulate the surrounding.
 For humans adaptation comes later as modification of surrounding dominates.
 This is clearly reflected when you look at human settlements on a world map.

 What is Burgess Model or Concentric Zone Model?

 Ernest Burgess gave concentric zone model to define how different social groups are located in a metropolitan area.
 Burgess model is one of the well known and widely studied models in urban planning.
 Social groups based on the socio-economic status of households and distance from the central area or downtown.
 This model is known as the concentric zone model because the different locations were defined in the form of rings around the core urban area around which city grew.
 Burgess Model is another name for this model (given after the name of Ernest Burgess).
 The Concentric Zone Model or CCD model was developed between 1925 and 1929 based on the study of American cities.
 Urban form of Chicago city was studied for which Burgess provided empirical evidence.
 Urban geography and human geography covers a number of such models which were introduced in the last few centuries.
 This was one of the many models such as Hoyt Model or Sector Model, Multiple Nuclei Model, Central Place Theory etc studied under settlement geography.

 What are the different zones in the Concentric Zone Model?